- Who may apply for the digital publishing/TOME subsidy?

 We define monographs as long-form scholarly works on a single subject that present evidence, an argument, and conclusions beyond the scope of an academic journal article.
 Three types of open access digital monographs are eligible for funding:

-- Books that would benefit from publication as open access e-books.
+- Open access e-books.
 These monographs might include scholarship with a limited audience, for which publication through a traditional sales model is unlikely, or on a humanities topic that could reach a broader audience as an open access publication.
 A print counterpart may also be made available for sale where possible and desirable.

 - Digitally enhanced e-books that extend the capabilities of print books.
 Examples of enhancement include embedding audio or video, or linking directly to primary evidence from an open access e-book.
 An enhanced e-book might simultaneously be made available in a print form without the digital features.
 It might also link to a companion website developed in conjunction with the book.